diwiii/viksieni/README.md

 Edit the product and category records

-Laravel composer izmanto lai izveidotu piemēram formas, lai nav manuali jātaisa blade faili katram inputam is kinda fixed: We have issue with AppServiceProvider and getting data from database before database is created
+Šī nav taisnība -> Laravel composer izmanto lai izveidotu piemēram formas, lai nav manuali jātaisa blade faili katram inputam

+is kinda fixed: We have issue with AppServiceProvider and getting data from database before database is created

 todo: